Midhun134/rebus/README.md

 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/rebus-contributors/Lobby)
 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](https://www.firsttimersonly.com/)

-Contributing to an open source project for the first time can be a scary thing.
+Contribute to an open source project for the first time can be a scary thing.
 The goal of this repo is to help you take your first steps as an open source contributor by developing a simple (but hopefully fun) rebus game together. 💖

 #### Try the live version of the game: https://ollelauribostrom.github.io/rebus/